AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-api.md

 The namespace identifier

 `string[] ids`
-A parameter consisting of a comma-separated list of asset ids that you want to delete.
+A parameter consisting of a comma-separated list of asset Ids that you want to delete.

 ### Response